Editor’s note: This is a recurring post with regularly updated card details.

 How to Load Funds on the PEX Prepaid Visa

 The PEX Prepaid Visa only allows you to transfer funds via ACH transactions or wire transfers.
 This means that it’ll take between two to three days to load funds onto the card and might cost a wire transfer fee.

 PEX Prepaid Visa Load Limit

 The PEX business prepaid card lets you load an unlimited amount of cash into your account daily.
 However, PEX puts a $25,000 cap on individual load transactions.

 The PEX Prepaid Visa is one of the few business prepaid cards without a daily spend limit.
 This means that you and your employees can spend an unlimited amount per card as well as per account.
-Keep in mind the $25,000 card balance limit.
+Keep in mind that $25,000 card balance limit.

 PEX Prepaid Visa Additional Features